-Resource Sector Digest: Topping Dr Evil?
+Resource Sector Digest: Topping Dr. Evil?

 Trevali Mining (OTCQX:TREVF) is expanding its footprint in New Brunswick by acquiring another mining lease within trucking distance to its Caribou mill.
 The zinc miner has also released highly encouraging drill results from the Heath-Steele property last week.

-Mandalay Resources (OTCPK:MNDJF) has scrapped its dividend and re-structured its corporate debt following the force majeure at the Cerro Bayo mine in Chile.
+Mandalay Resources (OTCPK:MNDJF) has scrapped its dividend and restructured its corporate debt following the force majeure at the Cerro Bayo mine in Chile.
 This is a quality miner, and recent events have more than cut the share price in half.
 At some point this story will turn into a very attractive investment proposition indeed.

 Other News

-Endeavour Mining (OTCQX:EDVMF) is well on track to exceed already high expectations at its Ity project in Cote d'Ivoir.
+Endeavour Mining is well on track to exceed already high expectations at its Ity project in Cote d'Ivoir.
 Last week's resource update bodes very well for a formal investment decision to build a large CIL plant at the Ity site once the Hounde team becomes available later this year.

 Kirkland Lake Gold (OTCPK:KGILF) has also issued a resource and reserve update for the Fosterville mine in Victoria, Australia.
-Underground reserve grades have doubled thanks to the Lower Phoenix system, and the mine is looking at a mine life of around 5 years if the geological model for the reserve can be confirmed.
+Underground reserve grades have doubled thanks to the Lower Phoenix system, and the mine is looking at a mine life of around five years if the geological model for the reserve can be confirmed.
 This update is also good news for Aurico Metals (OTCPK:ARCTF) which owns a 2% NSR on the gold mined from this asset.

-And yet another resource and reserve update to please investors has reached us from IAMGOLD's (IAG) Rosebel mine in Suriname.
+And yet another resource and reserve update to please investors has reached us from IAMGOLD's (NYSE:IAG) Rosebel mine in Suriname.
 The 80% increase in reserves and 55% increase in resources are already highly positive, and this tally does not even include contributions from Saramacca for which a maiden resources estimate is scheduled for September.

 Continental Gold (OTCQX:CGOOF) reported the death of six security persons in an incident at an alleged illegal mine on the company's Buritica project in Colombia.
 The incident puts a serious question mark behind the company's assertions that illegal mining activities have been terminated by last year's efforts by the government "in an orderly and peaceful manner".

-Randgold (GOLD) served up another riddle that was in fact a news release.
+Randgold (NASDAQ:GOLD) served up another riddle that was in fact a news release.
 The title "Mali mines power ahead and new project secures production profile" actually translates to: we still haven't resolved our tax issues in Mali, and by the way, we feel that the mining code requires improvement.

 And here we bid our farewell, as always in great hope to see youse all next week when the Investment Doctor will be taking the issue count of this newsletter to the triple digits.